theorangetree/sudoku-solver/README.md

 # Sudoku solver
+### Background
 I attempted to make a Sudoku solver that doesn't use trial and error.
-Eventually, I learned that this is too difficult for the hardest puzzles.
+Eventually, I gave up and used recursion.

 ### Performance
 Currently, the solver can solve most puzzles without guessing.